Metok24/OGIad/README.md

 The script includes input validation, informative warnings, and notes explaining each step.
 See the **NOTES FOR USERS** section at the bottom of the script for guidance on stratum design, productivity classes, and small datasets.

-> **Note on the reference range:** The `og_reference_ranges.csv` provided here was derived from primary beech forests (Havesova, Kyjov, Stuzica, and Life Prognoses primary plots).
+> **Note on the reference range:** The `og_reference_ranges.csv` provided here was derived from primary beech forests (Havesova, Kyjov, Stuzica, Life Prognoses primary plots, and other data sources; see Vanhellemont 2025).
 If your forests differ substantially in species composition or biogeographic region, consider whether this reference is appropriate for your application — see the manuscript discussion.

 ---